Jaskirat-singh04/Tunewizard/README.md

 Note: The notebook will install all necessary dependencies automatically.
 No manual installation is required.
 ## 💡 How to Use

-1. **Select Dataset**: Choose between entering a Hugging Face dataset link or uploading a CSV file.
+1. **Select Dataset**: Choose between entering a Hugging Face dataset link or uploading a CSV file(Coming soon).
+Make sure your dataset columns should have these Headers: Question, Title and Answers, Adjust in case of conflicts in  .

-2. **Choose Model**: Select from our list of supported models or enter a custom model name.
+2. **Choose Model**: Select from our list of supported models or enter a custom model name (Must be supported by unsloth please check here: https://github.com/unslothai/unsloth ).

 3. **Set Hyperparameters**: Adjust batch size, learning rate, warmup steps, and more using intuitive sliders.